 Chances are if you come over to my house to eat; I will make one of my favorite salads for you.
 I like to call it an Italian Flag Salad, not the most creative name for a salad I know.
-I made this salad to bring to Robbyn's house for the cooking show we were working on and it needed a name.
+I made this salad to bring to my cousin Robbyn's house for the cooking show we were working on and it needed a name.
 I just looked at all the colors in it and there you go!
-Speaking of the beautiful Robbyn, I just wanted to congratulate her on reaching one of her goals, Robbyn lost over 100 pounds.
+Speaking of Robbyn, I just wanted to congratulate her on reaching one of her goals; she has lost over 100 pounds.
 I'm so proud of her, she has been working her little but off literally at two jobs and she decided she wanted to play around with writing some more recipes.
-Robbyn has been contributing recipes as a guest chef on her friend's site.
-I hope you will go and say Hi to her, I know she has missed you guys too.

 Italian Flag Salad